openstack/ironic/doc/source/admin/security.rst

 The Ironic project recommends:

 * Unique passwords be used for each baremetal node.
-* Operators leverage good password practices by not re-using the credentials for other tools or systems.
+* Operators leverage good password practices by not reusing the credentials for other tools or systems.

 Disk Images